Click on a board member’s name to read their biography.

 Fran has lived in Queensbury for more than 40 years, and has six children.
 Michael, Katie and Matthew Cabana graduated from St. Thomas Acquinas High School in Florida.
 Lauren (‘04), Jennifer (‘06) and Olivia (‘11) graduated from Queensbury.
 He has three stepchildren with his wife, Ellen.
 Alicen (‘06), Joseph (‘10) and Calie (‘13) Hubert all graduated from Queensbury as well.
 He is also “Pepe” to nine grandchildren.

-Stacy Flaherty is an executive administrator for Gracenote, a Nielsen Company.
+Stacy Flaherty is an executive assistant for the President of Union College.
 She is serving her second term on the Board of Education.

 Flaherty attended SUNY Adirondack and received two A.A.S. degrees; one in marketing and the other in hospitality and tourism management.
-She is presently attending SUNY Empire pursuing her B.S. degree in business management and economics with a concentration in human resources.
+She also received a B.S. degree in business management and economics from SUNY Empire.
 She is the second of three generations that have graduated from Queensbury High School and has been a resident of Queensbury for more than 50 years.

 In addition to her board service, she is a member of International Association of Administrative Professionals and American Society of Administrative Professionals receiving her PACE certification in 2018.